 As you know Irma is threatening our friends in Florida and maybe even along the East Coast.
-We put together this post to help them with tips on evacuating for a hurricane.
+Parenting during a hurricane is rough.
 Most of us here at JPP have learned these lessons through multiple hurricane evacuations, and want to share our tips with you.
 Crossing our fingers we won’t need these these hurricane evacuation survival tips this season.

 1. PLAN: Don’t wait until the last-minute.
 Have a plan, then have a backup plan for that plan and another one.
 Ask your self: Where are you going to go?
 What are you going to do?
 Where will you stay?
 Do you have family you can stay with for months if you need to?